Heat Pump - FAQ

 Hide all answers

 • I installed a heat pump less than six months ago.
-What financial assistance is available to me?
+Which grant is available to me?

-Hydro-Québec’s Efficient Heat Pump Program allows you to obtain financial assistance for the installation or replacement of an eligible heat pump if you meet all program conditions.
+Hydro-Québec’s LogisVert Efficient Homes Program allows you to obtain funding for the installation or replacement of an eligible heat pump if you meet all of their eligibility criteria.

 • Will I be eligible for financial assistance if I replace only one indoor or one outdoor unit?